tracytrangvu/HW-Chapter-15/README.md

       `8.8.8.8 && cat ../../../../../etc/hosts`
       ![etc/host](hosts_web.PNG)

+   Mitigation: The best way to prevent a command injection is to avoid system calls and user input.
+A strong input validation is needed to be performed, it validates against a whitelist of pre-approved inputs and also uses a secure APIs

 ### Web Application 2: *A Brute Force to Be Reckoned With*
 ----------------------------------------------------------
 - From the `Terminal` in Vagrant, run the command `sudo burpsuite` to start the `Burp Suite Community Edition`